 More bout the Intel Distribution for Hadoop

 The Intel Distribution is the first to provide complete encryption with support of Intel® AES New Instructions (Intel® AES-NI) in the Intel® Xeon® processor.
 By incorporating silicon-based encryption support of the Hadoop Distributed File System*, organizations can now more securely analyze their data sets without compromising performance.
 The optimizations made for the networking and IO technologies in the Intel Xeon processor platform also enable new levels of analytic performance.
-Analyzing one terabyte of data, which would previously take more than 4 hours to fully process, can now be done in 7 minutes1 thanks to the data-crunching combination of Intel’s hardware and the Intel Distribution.
+Analyzing one terabyte of data, which would previously takes more than 4 hours to fully process, can now be done in 7 minutes1 thanks to the data-crunching combination of Intel’s hardware and the Intel Distribution.

 More about Oracle’s Big Data appliance

 The rack configuration is pre-integrated with 18 nodes that include InfiniBand and Ethernet connectivity.
-It includes the Cloudera’s Distribution and the Oracle NoSQL Database Community Edition to acquire data
+It includes the Cloudera’s Distribution and the Oracle NoSQL Database Community Edition to acquire data.

 More about Netapp’s Hadooplers